agbarnett/talks/AIMOS/README.md

 # AIMOS (Interdisciplinary Meta-research & Open Science conference)

-Slides for AIMOS conference talks:
+Slides for AIMOS conference talks (November 2019):
 * "Conference Wrap-up and Some Common Issues in Meta-research".
 * Unconference session on "Reducing Research Waste: Unnecessary Ethics Reviews of Low/Negligible Risk Health and Medical Research in Australia"